fbpx

 How Quickly Can You Get Sick From Black Mold?

 You may get sick immediately after coming in contact with black mold if you are allergic to it.
-However, if you are not allergic to mold, then you may not experience any symptoms after repeated exposure.
-In some cases, it may even take years to develop any illnesses from black mold, making it easy for many to overlook or neglect dealing with the black mold growth.
+However, if you are not allergic to mold, you may not experience any symptoms after repeated exposure.
+In some cases, it may even take years to develop any illnesses from black mold, making it easy for many to overlook or neglect the growth of black mold.

 How Can I Treat Black Mold Sicknesses?